algomo/knowledge-base/docs/docs/data-sources/Notion.md

 4. Press the **Allow access** button to grant Algomo access to your selected Notion pages.
 5. You will be redirected to Algomo.
 6. We will fetch the data from your Notion pages and display, this may take a few minutes depending on the size of your documents.
-7. Once the data has been fetched, you can add the data source to your bot.
+7. Once the data has been fetched, you can add the data source to your chatbot.

 **Note:** At the moment, Algomo does not sync your Notion Data Sources automatically.
-To update your bot's knowledge base with the latest content on Notion, create a new snapshot using the steps above, and assign it to your bot.
+To update your chatbot's knowledge base with the latest content on Notion, create a new snapshot using the steps above, and assign it to your chatbot.
 Don't forget to remove outdated content!

 ---

-Your Notion data source is now ready to be used by your bot.
+Your Notion data source is now ready to be used by your chatbot.
 See [Using Data Sources](./Using%20Data%20Sources.md) for more information on how to use your data sources.